 The Basics of Chia Pudding

-Once you’ve got the basic principles of chia pudding down, you’ll create any combination of flavors you can imagine.
+Once you’ve got the basic principles of quick chia pudding recipes down, you’ll create any combination of flavors you can imagine.

 Key Nutrients of Chia Seeds

-3 Tablespoons of chia seeds to 1 Cup of liquid
+3 Tablespoons of Chia Seeds to 1 Cup of Liquid Ratio

 - Tropical Rain – 3 Tablespoons chia seeds + ½ Cup guava juice + ½ Cup coconut milk